SergKam/agent-smith-team/src/apps/task_manager/README.md

 ## Testing

-The project uses Jest for unit and end-to-end testing.
+The project uses Jest for unit and API testing.
 Test files are located alongside the files they test and follow the naming convention `*.test.ts`.

-*Note*: The tests require a running MySQL database.
+_Note_: The tests require a running MySQL database.
 You can start a MySQL instance using the `npm run mysql` command.

-*Warning*:
+_Warning_:
  In jest `expect(...).rejects.toThrow(..)` doesn't work use `expect(...).rejects.toBeInstanceOf(...)` instead.

 ## Environment Variables